JM3ad/hosted-react-app/README.md

 * Automatic on push to main
 * Manually: `npm run predeploy && npm run deploy`
 * Page is currently accessible at: https://jm3ad.github.io/hosted-react-app/

+## Using this as a template
+Create a new repository using this one as the template By default, you should adjust:
+* In `package.json`, the name & homepage
+* In `.env`, the REACT_APP_BASE_URL variable